jeffijoe/awilix/README.md

 Clone repo, run `npm i` to install all dependencies, and then `npm run test-watch` + `npm run lint-watch` to start writing code.

-For code coverage, run `npm run coverage`.
+For code coverage, run `npm run cover`.

 If you submit a PR, please aim for 100% code coverage and no linting errors.
 Travis will fail if there are linting errors.
 Thank you for considering contributing. :)